888-276-1535 Menu

 How do I know if I’m a good candidate for arm liposuction or thigh liposuction?

-• Not looking for overall weight loss
+• Is not looking for overall weight loss

-• Has tried diet and exercise, but is unable to lose fatty areas on the arms or legs
+• Has tried diet and exercise but is unable to lose fatty areas on the arms or legs

 • Is in overall good health